Airdate: September 22nd, 2014

 - Two, the writers didn’t hit us over the head with the commentary (instead weaving it into a quirky sci-fi plot).

 - Three, props to DisneyXD, for putting this episode out at the perfect time.
 For those unaware, this episode aired just two weeks after a video surfaced of American Football player Ray Rice striking his fiancee in an elevator.
-Said incident led to calls for an investigation into domestic abuse in the NFL, and led to a national debate on abusive relationships (and, to an extent, misogyny).
+Said incident led to calls for an investigation into domestic abuse in the NFL, all while leading to a national debate on abusive relationships.

 For the short screen time she got, Melody is pretty well rounded.
 With little exposure to the supernatural elements of the town, she’s able to hold her own, at least temporarily.
 She’s barely even phased by the insanity.
 Her own quirky behavior, which would initially point to her being simply a female version of Soos, is rounded out by a sense of maturity (“Soos, these are children!”).
 However, it seems like they just put her in simply to provide a contrast between her and Giffany.
 Maybe they could’ve developed her a bit more if they cut out the subplot.
 Still, for the time she got, she got some pretty damn good development.